-The Oñati Institutes welcomes applications to organise workshops on topics within the broad field of law in society.
+The Oñati Institute welcomes applications to organise workshops on topics within the broad field of law in society.
 It provides a very congenial location for discussions and interactions among a relatively small group of researchers.
 Applications are evaluated by the Conferences and Workshops Committee of the Governing Board, applying the following criteria:

 a) Quality of the proposal.
 Applications should clearly explain the contribution of the proposed workshop to socio-legal studies or sociology of law.
 Track record of publications arising from involvement in previous workshops or conferences (at the IISL or elsewhere) will also be considered;